rachaeltay/Orbital/README.md

 =======
 # README
+This is the first web application we have ever built and we have learnt a lot through self-learning and practising.
+Thanks for checking this out :)

 ## Project Scope
 Web app to allow users to view and create events, and save them to a planner